 - 20 images total (20 for Practicum)

 - No more than two images from any single photo session/event/person.

 - 95% must be photos.
 No straight graphics.

 - Only 3 images from previous turned in assignments.
 This includes similar imagery.

-- Remaining portfolio due May 24th The last 9 will count as one (or two) summative.
+- Remaining portfolio due May 18th The last 8 will count as two summative.

 - The entire portfolio will be your Final Exam grade.

 - All images printed 8″ x 10″ (11″ x 14″ Practicum)